brianlnash/linuxServer/README.md

 sudo apt-get install pip

-14. Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
-Make sure that your .git directory is not publicly accessible via a browser!
+<h3>14.
+Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.
+Make sure that your .git directory is not publicly accessible via a browser!</h3>

 Create FlaskApp.conf: